-Per NCAA requirements, ice hockey, men’s basketball, and women’s basketball teams will test a total of three times per week beginning the week prior to the first week of competition.
-Also in line with NCAA requirements, all other student-athletes and coaching staff will continue to be tested for COVID-19 weekly under the College’s established PCR testing schedule.
+Student-athletes and coaching staff will continue to be tested for COVID-19 weekly under the College’s established PCR testing schedule.
 Game officials and bus drivers will be tested on game day using rapid antigen tests.

 Social distancing requirements will be followed during all travel.
 In addition, athletes will wear masks while competing and traveling, and there will be no overnight travel.

 While fans outside of the Skidmore community (students, faculty and staff) will not be permitted to attend games, the College will livestream games whenever possible.